labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-successive-values-array/step1.md

 # Array of Successive Values

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Applies a function against an accumulator and each element in the array (from left to right), returning an array of successively reduced values.
+To create an array of successive values in JavaScript, you can use the `Array.prototype.reduce()` method.
+This method applies a function to an accumulator and each element in the array, from left to right, and returns an array of the successively reduced values.

-- Use `Array.prototype.reduce()` to apply the given function to the given array, storing each new result.
+Here's how to use `reduceSuccessive` function to apply the given function to the given array, storing each new result:

 ```js
 const reduceSuccessive = (arr, fn, acc) =>